chandanhpcic/docs/source/manual/dhcp.rst

 the third group can also be another number, and there are also other ranges available for private use.
 These are described in `RFC 1918 <https://tools.ietf.org/html/rfc1918#section-3>`_.)

-The LAN IP of the OPNsense device that serves DHCP to the LAN should fall in the same DHCP IP range.
+The LAN IP of the Reticen8 device that serves DHCP to the LAN should fall in the same DHCP IP range.
 Typically, it gets the address ending in .1 (so 192.168.1.1 in this example).

 To set the LAN IP, go to :menuselection:`Interfaces --> [LAN]`, set “IPv4 Configuration Type” to “Static”, and under